lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 # Today we're modeling to learn how to use systems thinking.
 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to use systems thinking.

+On the screen, we're showing the learner see guide for MTL session 10 available at mtl.how.

+As you can see in the Done and Do table, today we're logging into mtl.how/sim -- the sim UI.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We ran a third experiment in our individual world.  | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We will run exp 3 and discuss the bc, exp 1, exp 2 and exp 3 using Complex, Feedback, Behavior, Time (CFBT) systems thinking skills. |

+Scrolling down to our Learning Objectives, after this session we'll be able to... *(read LOs)*

 <!-- Learning Objectives Icon -->
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/we_decided_learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>